ErickMiguel/ErickMiguel/README.md

 <p> -• I’m interested in learning coding and  be a Full-Stack programmer </p>

-<p> -• I’m currently know HTML5, CSS3, JavaScript and learning a lot of other languages. </p>
+<p> -• I’m currently know HTML5, CSS3, JavaScript, PHP and learning a lot of other languages. </p>

 <p> -• U can speak with me in my e-mail: erickmiguel624@gmail.com </p>